aimalrehman92/Attention-U-Net-for-Lung-Segmentation-on-Chest-Xray-Scans/README.md

 attention_unet.py\
 utilities.py

-# How to run in your Google Colab (as you might want to bring into use the GPU capability)
+# How to run in Google Colab (as you might want to bring into use the GPU capability)

 1. Clone the repository into a Colab session
 2. The data has to be located in the Google Drive in the exact same setting of diretories as mentioned in the code